ykm11/silver-helper-for-yosys/README.md

 # A helper module for SILVER to support the yosys synthesis
+This module helps you to parse the synthesized verilog file by yosys and make a netlist correspoinding to SILVER tool.

 A directory LIB and a yosys script synthe.ys are forked/copied from [SILVER](https://github.com/Chair-for-Security-Engineering/SILVER/tree/master/yosys) and have been modified by ykm11.
 Additionally, a shell script synthesize.sh is from [PROLEAD](https://github.com/ChairImpSec/PROLEAD/tree/main/yosys/syn) (and has been modified too).
 The shell script is useful than the yosys script, we thus recommend you to use this.